Colton Harris Moore: Criminal proceedings

-"Barefoot Bandit"
+”Barefoot Bandit”

-Moore became known as the "Barefoot Bandit" or as the "Barefoot Burglar", for reportedly committing some of his crimes while barefoot.
+Moore became known as the ”Barefoot Bandit” or as the ”Barefoot Burglar”, for reportedly committing some of his crimes while barefoot.
 In fall 2009, police found footprints at an airport hangar in Bonners Ferry, Idaho; a Cessna 182 stolen from there crash-landed approximately 260 mi to the west near Granite Falls, Washington, after a few unsuccessful attempts to land at the small airport there.
 Police in the San Juan Islands also found cartoonish, chalk outlines of feet drawn upon the floor of a grocery store that was broken into in February 2010.
 Moore became an internet sensation with a Facebook fan page drawing about 60,000 members.
-A local Seattle man started selling T-shirts bearing Moore's picture with the words "Momma Tried".
+A local Seattle man started selling T-shirts bearing Moore's picture with the words ”Momma Tried”.
 Local people from Camano Island also attempted to vent their frustrations through a song, as well as a blog which included the sale of merchandise and accepted donations to purchase the services of a bounty hunter.

 In April 2010, 20th Century Fox purchased the film rights to the book The Barefoot Bandit: The True Tale of Colton Harris-Moore, New American Outlaw, by Bob Friel.
 Moore's mother retained celebrity lawyer Yale Lewis to seek control of entertainment interests related to her son.
 She also hired John Henry Browne to handle her son's criminal defense.
 Under a plea deal Moore agreed to forfeit any profits from selling publishing rights to his story.

-The Barefoot Bandit Documentary (which premiered at Friday Harbor Film Festival on November 7, 2014, filmmaker Carly Bodmer) explores the childhood and time that Moore spent evading the law.
+”The Barefoot Bandit Documentary” (which premiered at Friday Harbor Film Festival on November 7, 2014, filmmaker Carly Bodmer) explores the childhood and time that Moore spent evading the law.
 Pam Kohler (Colton's mother), the FBI, lawyer John Henry Browne, and a range of personalities from Moore's hometown to the Bahamas piece together why he did what he did.

 A 2014 Canadian documentary about Moore called Fly Colt Fly: Legend of the Barefoot Bandit was made by brothers Adam and Andrew Gray, showing how the mythic story evolved in the media and how Moore became a 21st century outlaw folk hero.

-In December 2015, Moore began publishing a blog which has since been taken down.
-His stated intent was to break his long-standing silence, and to voice his support for presidential candidate Donald Trump.